 Determine how much equity you have

-Now, to calculate how much equity you have in your home, subtract the $180,000 outstanding balance from the $300,000 market value.
+Assume your home’s current market value is $300,000, and you have a $180,000 balance remaining on your mortgage.
+Subtract the $180,000 outstanding balance from the $300,000 market value.
 Your calculation would look like this:

 - $300,000 – $180,000 = $120,000

-Your home equity in this example would be $120,000.
+In this case, your home equity in this example would be $120,000.

 Calculate your loan-to-value ratio

-Now that you know how much equity you have in your home, you can figure out whether or not you can borrow from it.
-One important factor is your loan-to-value (LTV) ratio.
-The LTV ratio helps lenders measure risk before deciding whether to approve or reject a loan application.
-To find your LTV ratio, take your mortgage balance and divide it by your home’s current market value.
-In this example, you would make the following calculation:
+Once you know how much equity you have in your home, you can determine if it’s sensible to borrow from it.
+An important factor is your loan-to-value (LTV) ratio as it helps lenders measure risk before deciding whether to approve or reject a loan application.
+It is your mortgage balance divided by your home’s current market value.

 - $180,000 / $300,000 = 0.60 or 60 percent LTV

 Determine how much you can borrow

-($300,000 [home’s value] x 0.80 [maximum percent borrowed]) – $180,000 [amount owed] = $60,000 available to borrow
+- ($300,000 [home’s value] x 0.80 [maximum percent borrowed]) – $180,000 [amount owed] = $60,000 available to borrow

 How to tap into your home equity

-Whether you decide on a home equity loan or a HELOC, the funds can be used for pretty much any purpose, including debt consolidation, higher-education costs and emergency expenses.
+Whether you decide on a home equity loan or a HELOC, the funds can be used however you see fit.
 Many homeowners use the money for home improvement projects, which can increase their home value and help them get the best deals when they eventually sell their homes.
 Plus, the interest on a home equity loan or HELOC may be tax-deductible if the funds are used for home improvements.